helium/denylist/README.md

    ```

    which will generate a filter.bin and create a github release for that filter.bin
-   witht the given serial number.
+   with the given serial number.

    **NOTE** This step is automated and just provided for clarity